Knoll and the Environment

 Knoll and FSC®

-FSC is the international standard setting body for defining and measuring a well-managed forest and providing traceability though chain of custody certification.
-Knoll FSC certification ensures that Knoll products bearing the FSC mark are manufactured with wood from forests that protect environmental, social and economic values.
+The Forest Stewardship Council® (FSC) is the international standard setting organizationfor defining and measuring a well-managed forest and providing traceability though chain of custody certification.
+Knoll FSC certification (FSC® C028824) ensures that Knoll products bearing the FSC mark are manufactured with wood from forests that protect environmental, social and economic values.
 FSC principles represent the industry’s most rigorous standards of forest stewardship.

 Our FSC Certified Standard Program covers all general office plan open systems, casegoods and tables, with the exception of certain products from the KnollStudio Collection.
 The standard applies to the core of all Knoll products with laminate and domestic cherry, maple, oak and walnut.